 Britwell is from old english beorhtan wiellan meaning 'bright, clear well'.
 In the 14th century it was known as Bruttewelde.
-The name is said to refer to a well in the garden of 24 Green Lane in Burnham.
-The small building surrounding it is Grade II listed.
-Water was pumped from here to Britwell Manor, later Britwell Court and now known as Grenville Court.
-A well, which has existed since the Middle Ages, but dried out in the drought of 1788, can be seen in the gardens at Grenville Court.
+The name is said to refer to a well in the garden of 24 Green Lane in Burnham which is now Grade II listed.
+Water was pumped from here to Britwell Manor, later Britwell Court, now known as Grenville Court.
+Another well, which has existed since the Middle Ages, but dried out in the drought of 1788, can be seen in the gardens at Grenville Court.

 Britwell Manor is first mentioned in 1338 in the possession of Edmund de Bereford.
 The estate was carried in marriage to the Attegate family of whom Thomas (Atte)gate is mentioned in connection with Britwell in 1484.

 His daughter and heir Alice (At)Gate married Robert Woodford, the eldest son of Ralph Woodford of Ashby Folville.
 In 1523 they settled Britwell and 200 acres of land on themselves for life with reversion to their son Thomas Woodford and Elizabeth his wife.